 Wednesday April 18, 2018 What's going on with BATS?
 The NH Bat Project Cynthia Nichols

 Join us at our regular meeting for another exciting program focused on New Hampshire wildlife and the environment.
-Our speaker, Cynthia Nichols, is a wildlife biologist and has coordinated a citizen scientist program to collect data on the Little Brown Bat and the Big Brown Bat..
-Bats eat up to half their weight in mosquitoes every night so they play a big ecological role in the mosquitos' population.
-Come learn about BATS and see if this is something you may want to participate in!!
-Or come and meet like-minded folks and share your stories.
+Our speaker, Cynthia Nichols, is a wildlife biologist who has coordinated a citizen scientist program that collects data on the Little Brown and the Big Brown Bat.
+Come learn about bats and see if this program is something you may want to participate in.
+And come and meet like-minded folks and share your stories.

 All programs are free and open to the public.
 Programs are held in the handicapped accessible Theater Room of the Nashua Public Library on the THIRD WED of the month at 7pm, except where otherwise noted.
 If the library is open we have our meeting.

 |Nashaway Chapter of NH Audubon: Last updated Jan 31, 2018|